 Matt LeMay on bringing agile to marketing teams

 “The big question I’ve had is, ‘Why is agile such a big deal?'”
-LeMay, author of Agile for Everybody, noted. “‘Why is marketing coming around and embracing agile in this huge way?'”
+LeMay, author of Agile for Everybody, noted. “‘Why is marketing coming around and embracing agile?'”

-While agile has traditionally been focused on software developers and product specialists — departments with a sizable influence on sales — LeMay shared the increased implementation of agile for marketing today stems from a need to build a more customer-centric culture — one in which every team understands the “voice of the customer” and uses it as a guide to their day-to-day work.
+While agile has traditionally been focused on software developers and product specialists — teams with a big influence on sales — LeMay said the increased implementation of agile for marketing today stems from a need to build a customer-centric culture.

 “We can either bring agile to marketing … as we see fit, or we can bring marketing to agile,” said LeMay.
 “We can say, ‘If we believe in this movement … and delivering value to customers, marketing needs a seat at the table'” regarding major business decisions.